+Going concern

-Going concern Not a going concern No VAT to pay on the sale of the business.
+No VAT to pay on the sale of the business.
 For this treatment to apply, the buyer must be registered for VAT and use the assets in the same kind of business that you are selling to them.
-VAT will be paid on those assets where you have claimed VAT back - stock, equipment, fixtures and fittings and possibly property.